 Heavy users of a Burrow couch may experience some settling into the cushions, although I don’t think it will sink much further.
 I’ve also had one cushion rip a little, which may need mending.

-A Burrow Couch Review,
+A Burrow Couch Review, One Year In

 My couch history is full of futons and secondhand finds.
 The first brand new couch I ever purchased was a dark gray IKEA Karlstad, which wasn’t the color I wanted and whose cushions constantly slipped and morphed into non-pillow shapes.
 I was gobsmacked by its $500 price tag, which was easily 10 times more than I’d ever paid for a sofa.